mobile app bar

 Stephen A. Smith, Cam Newton

-Stephen A. Smith has once again found himself in hot water for comments he made about Serena Williams’ Super Bowl halftime performance.
-The famed talk show analyst suggested at the time that if he were her husband, he would divorce the tennis star for trolling her ex-boyfriend, Drake.
-Now, after being confronted by Williams’ husband, Alexis Ohanian, many are advising Smith to sit this one out, as he may be in over his head.
+Stephen A. Smith finds himself in hot water again for the comment he made about Serena Williams’ Super Bowl halftime performance in February.
+The analyst suggested at the time that if he were her husband, he would divorce the tennis star for trolling her ex-boyfriend, Drake.
+Now, after being confronted by Williams’ husband, Alexis Ohanian, last week, many are advising Smith to sit this one out.

-For context, Williams took part in Kendrick Lamar’s halftime show in February during the Super Bowl.
+Williams took part in Kendrick Lamar’s halftime show during Super Bowl LIX at Caesars Superdome in New Orleans.
 She appeared as a dancer performing the crip walk during the song “Not Like Us,” a derogatory track about Drake.
-Naturally, fans found this wildly interesting, as Williams dated the rapper off and on from 2011 to 2015.
-Even Smith had shared his thoughts.

 “If I’m your husband, I’m thinking, ‘Why are you up there trolling him—trolling your ex?’
-If I’m married, and my wife is going to troll her ex—go back to his a**.
+If I’m married, and my wife is going to troll her ex, go back to his a**.
 Because clearly you don’t belong with me.
-What you worried about him for—and you with me?”
+What [are] you worried about him for—and you with me?”
 Stephen A. said at the time.

 Fans online vehemently disagreed with Smith’s take, and he faced backlash.
-But eight months have passed since then, and things had quieted down.
-That’s why it was surprising to see Ohanian on First Take this past week, calling out Stephen A.
+Eight months on, things were reignited again when Ohanian appeared on First Take this past week and called out Stephen A.

 Who knows if that’s really the case in Williams and Ohanian’s household?
 After all, they probably have a better dynamic than we think.
 They have two kids together.
 That’s why Ohanian felt comfortable waiting so long before addressing the beef.

 At the end of the day, though, this doesn’t really seem like two guys beefing.
-It just seems like Ohanian saw an opportunity to get back at Stephen A. for some pointed, disrespectful comments about his marriage.
-And Smith has already long ago backed off the argument, posting on his Twitter that he was just “joking around” and that “it’s not that serious.”
+It just seems like Ohanian saw an opportunity to get back at Stephen A. Smith had already backed off the argument long back, posting on X that he was just “joking around” and that “it’s not that serious.”

 Post Edited By:Samnur Reza